-The MPNP for Skilled Workers is locally driven and based on the needs of Manitoba employers.
+The MPNP for Skilled Workers is locally driven.
+And aims to meet the needs of Manitoba employers.

-The MPNP for Skilled Workers nominates applicants who have a strong connection to our province and sufficient skills, education and training, work experience and official language proficiency to make an immediate and ongoing contribution to the Manitoba economy and our community at large.
+The MPNP for Skilled Workers nominates applicants who have a strong connection to the province and sufficient skills, education and training, work experience and official language proficiency.
+So that they can make an immediate and ongoing contribution to the Manitoba economy and the community at large.

-All applicants must submit a Settlement Plan, to explain their plan for settling in Manitoba successfully and contributing economically.
-Upon nomination, we provide resources to help you put your plan into action toward achieving your goals.
+Thus, all applicants must submit a Settlement Plan, to explain their plan for settling in Manitoba successfully and contributing economically.
+Also, upon nomination, MPNP will provide resources to help you put your plan into action toward achieving your goals.

 Immigration through the MPNP is a three-step process: